material-components/material-components-android/docs/components/TextInputLayout.md

 `boxStrokeColor` and `boxStrokeWidth` attributes on your `TextInputLayout`, respectively.

-When using an outlined text field with an `EditText` child that is not a `TextInputEditText`, make sure to set the `EditText`'s `android:background` to `@null`.
+Note: When using an outlined text field with an `EditText` child that is not a `TextInputEditText`, make sure to set the `EditText`'s `android:background` to `@null`.
 This allows `TextInputLayout` to set an outline background on the `EditText`.